 Bone grafting is a procedure that can repair and grow bone where needed.
-This not only give us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance.

 Our caring and dedicated staff want to help give you the most comfortable experience throughout your treatment.
 Call us today if you have any questions or to book an appointment.Naples: 239-263-7474 Bonita Springs: 239-992-9201 Schedule an Appointment

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee).
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
 In addition, special membranes may be utilized that dissolve under the gum, protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration or guided tissue regeneration.

 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patients own bone.
 This bone is harvested from a number of different sites depending on the size of the defect.
 The skull (cranium), hip (iliac crest), and lateral knee (tibia), are common donor sites.
 These procedures are routinely performed in an operating room and require a hospital stay.

 Cosmetic Dentistry Presentation

 To provide you with a better understanding of cosmetic dental treatments, we have provided the following multimedia presentation.
 Many common questions pertaining to dentistry are discussed.

 Sinus Lift Procedure